stanford-policylab/opp/py/data_readme_template.md

 - Missing reason_for_stop/search/contraband information
 - 2012 has no or very little data for July, August, and September, we have an outstanding inquiry as to why
+- 2018 only has partial data
 - Data before 2011 is filtered out since 2010 data is so sparse it appears to be recording error
 - One of the files, `Traffic Stops 01-01-11 to 05-30-18.xlsx` came corrupted, we are attempting to get a clean copy of this
 - We assume these are all citations since the primary raw key appears to be 'cite', although we have an outstanding inquiry to confirm this
+- subject_race is based on raw column race, which is passed through as raw_race

 ## Statewide, NV
 **Data notes**: